Mouth Breathing Treatment Auckland Christchurch - NEW APPROACH

 Better morning energy

-Less jaw tension and clenching
+Jaw tension and clenching eliminated

 Practical things that support the process